Xonshiz/ReadComicOnline-Downloader/README.md

 * Python installation guide : http://docs.python-guide.org/en/latest/starting/install/osx/
 * Pip installation guide : http://stackoverflow.com/questions/17271319/installing-pip-on-mac-os-x
 * PhantomJS Mac Binary : http://phantomjs.org/download.html (Download the latest build for your OS)

+After downloading and installing these, you need to add PIP,Python and PhantomJS in your path.
+You can look it up on internet to follow the guides to achieve this.

 I'd manually show it here how to do it, but I don't have a Mac OS X system.
 So, you'll need to follow those links.